 - changes in diet or exercise

-In some cases, women may not get their periods.
-Amenorrhea occurs when you don’t get your period by the time you reach the age of 16.
+In some cases, women may not get their period.
+This is called amenorrhea.
+Primary amenorrhea is when you don’t get your first period by age 16.
 This may be caused by an issue with the pituitary gland, a congenital defect of the female reproductive system, or a delay in puberty.
+Secondary amenorrhea occurs when you stop getting your regular periods for six months or more.

-Common causes of amenorrhea and secondary amenorrhea include:
+Common causes of primary amenorrhea and secondary amenorrhea in teens include:

 - overactive thyroid gland (hyperthyroidism)